 Art Program

-The Art Department at Elk County Catholic High School is taught by Mrs. Liz Scacchitti.
+Mrs. Liz Scacchitti teaches the Art Department at Elk County Catholic High School.

-Mrs. Scacchitti grew up in Indiana, PA, and holds an undergraduate degree in art education, with minors in fine arts and education, from Kent State University.
-She taught elementary art and private painting lessons for 2 years after graduation in Ohio.
-When she arrived in Elk County she was hired as the executive director of the Elk County Council of the Arts, where she oversaw the business and managed two grant programs for the PA Council on the Arts.
+Mrs. Scacchitti grew up in Indiana, PA, and holds an undergraduate degree in art education from Kent State University, with minors in fine arts and education.
+She taught elementary art and private painting lessons for two years after graduation in Ohio.
+When she arrived in Elk County, she was hired as the executive director of the Elk County Council of the Arts, where she oversaw the business and managed two grant programs for the PA Council on the Arts.
 Her service area covered a five-county region.

-Mrs. Scacchitti is a working artist, creating work in a variety of media including photography, acrylic painting, knitting, alcohol inks, and graphite.
+Mrs. Scacchitti is a working artist, creating work in various media, including photography, acrylic painting, knitting, alcohol inks, and graphite.
 Her primary focus is acrylic painting.

-At ECCHS Mrs. Scacchitti offers coursework in painting (watercolors, acrylics, oils, and mixed media), drawing (charcoal, Prismacolor, pen and ink, and graphite), and three-dimensional work (pottery, sculpture, stained glass, and glass sculpture).
-She also offers instruction in digital art using Adobe Photoshop, Illustrator, and Ipads.
-She makes every effort to offer a wide range of materials so all students feel encouraged to explore their potential as artists.
+At ECCHS, Mrs. Scacchitti offers coursework in painting (watercolors, acrylics, oils, and mixed media), drawing (charcoal, Prismacolor, pen and ink, and graphite), and three-dimensional work (pottery, sculpture, stained glass, and glass sculpture).
+She also offers instruction in digital art using Adobe Photoshop, Illustrator, and iPads.
+She makes every effort to provide a wide range of materials to encourage all students to explore their potential as artists.

 In an era of high-stakes testing, when so many schools across the country have stepped away from education in the arts, ECCHS is immensely proud of its heritage of excellence in this important field.
 We are also extremely pleased that Mrs. Scacchitti is so committed to giving our students a complete Catholic education, which includes the ability to appreciate and create beautiful and inspiring things.